greje656/Questions/validation.md

 We started writing a Stingray plugin that supported simple scene reflection into Arnold.
 We also implemented a simple custom Arnold display driver which allowed us to forward the rendered tiles directly into the stingray viewport.

 ### Material mapping ###
 The trickiest part of the reflection was to find an Arnold material which we could use to validate.
-When we started this work we used Arnold 4.3 and realized early that the Arnold's "Standard" shader didn't map very well to the Metallicness/Roughness model.
-We had more luck using the [alSurface shader](http://www.anderslanglands.com/alshaders/alSurface.html):
+When we started this work we used Arnold 4.3 and realized early that the Arnold's [Standard shader](https://support.solidangle.com/display/AFMUG/Standard) didn't map very well to the Metallic/Roughness model.
+We had more luck using the [alSurface shader](http://www.anderslanglands.com/alshaders/alSurface.html) with the following mapping:

 ~~~~
 // "alSurface"